adabei/handle/README.md

 - [Wiki](https://github.com/adabei/handle/wiki)

 ## License
-Handle is licensed under the MIT license.
+Handle is released under the MIT license.
 See LICENSE for details.